LADMIM: Logical Anomaly Detection with Masked Image Modeling in Discrete Latent Space: Experiments

 \subsection{Dataset and Evaluation Metrics}

-\textbf{MVTecLOCO}\cite{MVTecLOCO} is a dataset focusing on five types of industrial products, containing more than 300 normal images for each type and more than 3600 images in total.
-This dataset primarily addresses the problem setting where multiple objects are included in an image and allows for the evaluation of detection performance for both structural and logical anomalies.
-Annotations (Ground Truth) of anomalous regions at the pixel level are provided for logical and structural anomalies.
+\textbf{MVTecLOCO} \cite{MVTecLOCO} is a dataset focusing on five types of industrial products, containing more than 300 normal images for each type and more than 3600 images in total.
+This dataset contains five different AD tasks: BreakfastBox (Box), JuiceBottle (Bottle), Pushpins (Pins), ScrewBag (Bag), and SplicingConnectors (Cable).
+It primarily addresses the problem setting where multiple objects are included in an image and allows for the evaluation of detection performance for both structural and logical anomalies.
+Annotations (ground truth) of anomalous regions at the pixel level are provided for both logical and structural anomalies.
+The details of the dataset statistics are presented in Table \ref{tab:loco_stats}.
+We use the training set for model training, the validation set for optimizing hyperparameters such as the number of epochs, and the test set for evaluation.
+We also evaluate detection performance on \textbf{MVTecAD} \cite{MVTecAD}, which is a popular benchmark for structural anomalies.
+MVTecAD contains over 5000 images divided into 15 categories, including objects and textures.

-The evaluation metric for detection performance is AUROC (Area Under the Receiver Operating Curve).
-AUROC is calculated by plotting the false positive rate on the horizontal axis and the true positive rate on the vertical axis and dynamically adjusting the anomaly threshold $\tau$ to draw the curve.
-AUROC reaches its maximum when the true positive rate is 1, and the false positive rate is 0 at a certain threshold $\tau^*$, and it becomes 0.5 when using a random predictor.
+We employ image-level AUROC [\%] as an evaluation metric to fairly compare detection performance with other methods.
+AUROC is calculated by plotting the false positive rate on the horizontal axis and the true positive rate on the vertical axis, dynamically adjusting the anomaly threshold $\tau$ to draw the curve.
+AUROC reaches its maximum when the true positive rate is 1 and the false positive rate is 0 at a certain threshold $\tau^*$, and it becomes 0.5 when using a random predictor.